-It is helpful if the supervisor can check informally with the proposed examiners whether they would in principle be willing to act, and can then indicate this on the form.
+It is helpful if the supervisor can check informally with the proposed examiners whether they would in principle be willing to act before they indicate their names on the form.
+A backup examiner can also be indicated in case the proposed examiner is unable to attend.

-6.5.5 Oral examination arrangements
+6.4.5 Oral examination arrangements